rahulsaini/Angular-SpringBoot-REST-JWT/README.md

 [![Backers on Open Collective](https://opencollective.com/angular-springboot-rest-jwt/backers/badge.svg)](#backers) [![Sponsors on Open Collective](https://opencollective.com/angular-springboot-rest-jwt/sponsors/badge.svg)](#sponsors)
 [![Build Status](https://travis-ci.org/mrin9/Angular-SpringBoot-REST-JWT.svg?branch=master)](https://travis-ci.org/mrin9/Angular-SpringBoot-REST-JWT)

-> Angular and SpringBoot both have way too much of magic, if you are one who like to be in controll of their code, then check > out my project on pure Java 11 (With Modules), Jersey and Vue.JS for UI
+> Angular and SpringBoot both have way too much of magic, if you are one who like to be in control of their code, then check > out my project on pure Java 11 (With Modules), Jersey and Vue.JS for UI
 > [WebApp with Java 11, Jersey and VueJS](https://github.com/mrin9/Modular-Java-Jersey-Vue)

 ## Angular 5+ Frontent with SpringBoot (Java) Backend
-Application to demonstrate various parts of a service oriented RESTfull application.
+Application to demonstrate various parts of a service oriented RESTful application.

 #### Heroku Hosted
 Allow couple of minutes to let the instance start